 - In the Geoprocessing pane, search for and select Import Subnetwork Controllers.

-- For the Input Utility Network parameter, specify a utility network from a database connection or file geodatabase.
+- For the Input Utility Network parameter, specify a utility network from a single-user or enterprise deployment.

 - For the Input File parameter, specify the name and location of the CSV file containing the subnetwork controllers.Refer to the Import Subnetwork Controllers tool help for the format of the CSV file.